 The videos also show that the cabs are surrounded by cops and some of the 300 counter-demonstrators who turned up at the rally brandishing signs saying things like, “Nazi scum not welcome.”
-But when the Nazi scum obligingly tried to leave, the righteous urged the cabdrivers to refuse to take them.
+But when the Nazi scum took the hint and obligingly tried to leave, the righteous urged the cabdrivers to refuse to take them.
 It’s unclear whether the cabbies complied out of political conviction or sensibly reasoned that it was better to lose a fare than risk having a bunch of indignants banging on their windshields.

 Still, the idea might catch on.

 Scene: Rainy Saturday night after a Knicks game.

 Drenched couple: Taxi!
 Taxi!
 Oh, thank heavens, a cab!

 Cabdriver: Not so fast.
 What do you think about climate change?